Amazon self-publishing is on the rise. With it being the #1 retailer for books worldwide, that makes sense.

 And fortunately, setting up your KDP account is easy, and should be the first step you complete.

-Sure, anyone can upload a book and self-publish it through Amazon, but that doesn’t mean it will do well and actually sell.
+Sure, anyone can technically self-publish on Amazon, but that doesn’t mean it will do well and actually sell.
 You have to know the specifics, from setting up your KDP account to the pricing of your book.

 If done correctly, you can expect a successful launch and a substantial amount of passive income.
 Here are our steps for Amazon self-publishing.

 #1 – Create a Kindle Direct Publishing (KDP) Account

 - Next, click “Update” in your account information and fill in your tax information.
 It’s important to note that you need to complete your tax information BEFORE you can publish your first book.
 So don’t skip this step!